-5.8 All referrals will be made in line with Local Children's Services procedures.

-Threshold Levels:

-5.9 If, at any point, there is a risk of immediate serious harm to a child a referral should be made to Children's Services immediately.
+- 5.7 All referrals will be made in line with Local Children's Services' procedures. - 5.8 The school adheres to child protection procedures that have been agreed locally through the Local Safeguarding Partners.
+Where we identify children and families in need of support, we will carry out our responsibilities in accordance with local threshold guidance. - 5.9 If, at any point, there is a risk of immediate serious harm to a child, a referral should be made to Children's Services immediately.
 Anybody can make a referral.
-If the child's situation does not appear to be improving the staff member with concerns should press for re-consideration by raising concerns again with the DSL and/or the Headteacher.
-Concerns should always lead to help for the child at some point.

-5.10 Staff should always follow the reporting procedures outlined in this policy in the first instance.
-However, they may also share information directly with Children's Services, or the police if:

-- the situation is an emergency and the Designated Safeguarding Lead, their alternative and the Headteacher are all unavailable; - they are convinced that a direct report is the only way to ensure the pupil's safety.

-5.11 Any member of staff, who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy, should raise their concerns with the Headteacher or the Chair of Governors.
-If any member of staff does not feel the situation has been addressed appropriately at this point then they should contact Children's Services directly with their concerns.
+If the child's situation does not appear to be improving, then the staff member with concerns should press for re-consideration by raising concerns again with the DSL and/or the Head Teacher.
+Concerns should always lead to help for the child at some point. - 5.10 Staff should always follow the reporting procedures outlined in this policy in the first instance.
+However, they may also share information directly with Children's Services, or the police if: - the situation is an emergency and the Designated Safeguarding Lead, their alternative and the Head Teacher are all unavailable; - they are convinced that a direct report is the only way to ensure the pupil's safety. - 5.11 Any member of staff, who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy, should raise their concerns with the Head Teacher or the Chair of Governors.
+If any member of staff does not feel the situation has been addressed appropriately at this point, then they should contact Children's Services directly with their concerns.